-The college offers a multiplicity of co-curricular opportunities and resources for students to engage in global learning, including dining services offerings, foreign language houses, symposia, film series, guest lecturers, performances, arts shows, student-led events, cultural celebrations, and funding for job shadowing, externships, and internships.
+The college offers a multiplicity of co-curricular opportunities for students to engage in global learning, including foreign language houses, symposia, film series, guest lecturers, performances, arts shows, student-led events, dining services, cultural celebrations, and funding for job shadowing, externships, and internships.
 Central Iowa, including the community of Grinnell and the urban centers of Iowa City and Des Moines, has become increasingly global in orientation, offering opportunities for potential collaborations with other educational institutions, non-profit organizations, and private sector firms.
-Recent investments in CLS have resulted in greater support and better coordination of post-college international opportunities, particularly in the areas of post-graduate service, social innovation, graduate study, and international fellowships.
+Recent investments in CLS and the Wilson Program have resulted in greater support and better coordination of post-college international opportunities, particularly in the areas of social innovation, graduate study, international fellowships, internships, and post-graduate service.

-To date, while there have been periodic efforts to develop an integrated approach to co-curricular activities, a concerted, ongoing, and integrated approach has been elusive.
+While there have been periodic efforts to develop an integrated approach to co-curricular international activities, a concerted, sustained, and integrated approach has been elusive.
 Our many programmatic offerings across campus fill the calendar, but they are not well-coordinated and, as an institution, we lack an understanding of the extent to which co-curricular offerings have advanced the global knowledge of our students.
-We have yet to pursue a systematic engagement with the many Grinnell College alumni who live and work outside the United States to explore not only their fundraising capacity but also their ability to promote goals related to student internships, research opportunities, and recruitment.
+We have yet to pursue a systematic engagement with the many Grinnell College alumni who live and work outside the United States to explore not only their fundraising capacity but also their ability to enhance the curriculum as guest speakers or visitors and to promote goals related to student internships, research opportunities, and recruitment.
 College staff, including those working in CLS, still face limited means to deepen their experience and understanding of international opportunities.

-Recommendations 7.1 through 7.5: Co-Curricular Activities
+Recommendations 7.1 through 7.4: Co-Curricular Activities

-• 7.1: As part of an assessment plan of global learning goals, analyze the impact of cocurricular components.
-Establish benchmark data and monitor over time.

-- 7.2: Pursue collaborations within the local and regional community to promote international opportunities for our students, including guest speakers, site visits, service engagements, and potential internship sites. - 7.3: Review staff development programs to help deepen knowledge of global issues, practices, perspectives, and experiences to design programs to serve students. - 7.4: Conduct research regarding the alumni community living outside the United States and increase their engagement in the work of the college through collaborative fundraising, internships, student research opportunities, and assistance with international student recruitment.
+- 7.1: As part of an assessment plan of global learning goals, analyze the impact of cocurricular components and the residential environment.
+Establish benchmark data and monitor over time. - 7.2: Pursue collaborations within the local and regional community to promote international opportunities for our students, including guest speakers, site visits, service engagements, and potential internship sites. - 7.3: Review staff development programs to help deepen knowledge of global issues, practices, perspectives, and experiences to design programs to serve students. - 7.4: Conduct research regarding the alumni community living outside the United States and increase their engagement in the work of the college through collaborative fundraising, internships, student research opportunities, and assistance with international student recruitment.